 Term Definition Hokey-Pokey Protocol See MSATS File Exchange Protocol.
 Hub Acknowledgement A Message Acknowledgement generated by the e-Hub.
 Inbox See MSATS B2B Handler Inbox.
 Initiating Message The first Message in a series of related Messages.
-Interoperability The term used to describe the operation and interaction between multiple delivery protocols. МВ Megabyte, which consists of 1024 kilobytes Message See B2B Message.
+Interoperability The term used to describe the operation and interaction between multiple delivery protocols.
+MB Megabyte, which consists of 1024 kilobytes Message See B2B Message.
 Message Acknowledgement An aseXML realisation of a Business Receipt.
 MSATS B2B Handler An extension of the MSATS batch handler to manage B2B transactions.
 MSATS B2B Handler Inbox The file directory where Participants publish B2B messages and acknowledgements for other Participants.
 MSATS B2B Handler Outbox The file directory where Participants receive B2B messages and acknowledgements from other Participants.
 MSATS File Exchange Protocol The file exchange protocol used by MSATS, as described in 010905 - Technical Architecture Design Report v4.4 (as amended from time to time).
 MSATS Notification As defined in MSATS Procedure CATS Procedure.
 National B2B Infrastructure Infrastructure (software and hardware) that physically enables B2B communication between Participants.
-This includes, but is not necessarily limited to: • MSATS B2B Handler (software and hardware); • MSATS B2B Gateways; • SMP Hub; Communications between Participants and MSATS B2B Gateways; and Participant Gateways.
+This includes, but is not necessarily limited to: • MSATS B2B Handler (software and hardware); • MSATS B2B Gateways; • SMP Hub; • Communications between Participants and MSATS B2B Gateways; and • Participant Gateways.
 NCONUML Non-contestable Unmetered Load

-Term Definition Notification Business Transaction Pattern A B2B Interaction characterised by one Participant sending a Notification transaction (eg CustomerDetailsNotification ) to another Participant without a corresponding reply Transaction.
+Term Definition Notification Business Transaction Pattern A B2B Interaction characterised by one Participant sending a Notification transaction (ege.g.
+CustomerDetailsNotification) to another Participant without a corresponding reply Transaction.
 Outbox See MSATS B2B Handler Outbox.
 Participant B2B System The computer hardware and software used by a Participant to create, send, receive and process B2B Messages.
 Participant Directories Participant Inbox and Outbox used by the B2B Handler.
 Participant Gateways Hardware and software used by a Participant to send and receive B2B files.
 Put process The FTP 'Put" command.
 Used to copy files between Participant In- and Outboxes.
 Reject When used in the context of a Transaction, indicates that the Recipient of the Transaction has rejected the Transaction using a BusinessAcceptance/Rejection with an ase:Status of "Reject".
 Request and Response Transactions See Request/Response Business Transaction Pattern.
-Request/Response Business Transaction Pattern A B2B Interaction characterised by one Participant sending a Request transaction (eg ServiceOrderRequest ) to another Participant and the other Participant responding with a corresponding Response transaction (eg ServiceOrderResponse ).
-In some cases a Notification may be sent in response to a Request transaction (eg a MeterDataNotification providing the metering data requested in a ProvideMeterDataRequest ).
+Request/Response Business Transaction Pattern A B2B Interaction characterised by one Participant sending a Request transaction (ege.g.
+ServiceOrderRequest) to another Participant and the other Participant responding with a corresponding Response transaction (ege.g.
+ServiceOrderResponse).
+In some cases a Notification may be sent in response to a Request transaction (ege.g. a MeterDataNotification providing the metering data requested in a ProvideMeterDataRequest).
 Schema See aseXML Schema.
 SMP Shared Market Protocol.
 SMP Hub The new platform implemented as part of the B2B Framework changes, which uses the webservices protocol.
 Stop File A file that is generated by the e-Hub when a Participant's FTP Outbox or Websevices message queue exceeds the Water Mark - Warn/High.
-Stopbox The file directory where Participants receive stop files related to the unavailability of other Participants in the Market.